 UK to introduce more stringent measures to tackle coronavirus outbreak

+Stock markets tumbled across the world on Thursday, with Britain's FTSE 100 down 9.4 percent and on course for its worst one-day performance since 1987.
+Sterling fell two cents against the dollar to $1.2620.
+U.S. President Donald Trump imposed sweeping restrictions on travel from Europe on Thursday after Britain and Italy unveiled tens of billions of dollars in stimulus in an attempt to stave off a recession.

-Johnson will chair a meeting of Britain's emergency committee - known as COBR - on Thursday at around 1315 GMT and is expected to decide to move to the so-called "delay phase" from the "contain phase", a spokesman said.
-The British plan for dealing with the outbreak has three main phases containment, delay, and mitigation.
+Johnson chaired a meeting of Britain's emergency committee - known as COBR - and is expected to decide to move to the so-called "delay phase" from the "contain phase", a spokesman said.
+The British plan for dealing with the outbreak has three main phases - containment, delay and mitigation.

-In the delay phase, so-called social distancing measures such as school closures, more home working and reducing large scale gathering will be considered, though will not necessarily be approved immediately.
-The number of confirmed cases of coronavirus across the United Kingdom rose to 456 as of Wednesday, up from 373 a day earlier.
-Eight people in the United Kingdom with the virus have died.
+In the delay phase, so called social distancing measures such as school closures, more home working and reducing large scale gathering will be considered, though will not necessarily be approved immediately.
+The number of confirmed cases of coronavirus across the United Kingdom rose 29% percent to 590 over the past 24 hours.
+A total of 10 people with coronavirus have died in the United Kingdom since the outbreak.

+Ireland will shut schools, universities and childcare facilities until March 29 and restrict mass gathering to slow the spread of the coronavirus, acting Prime Minister Leo Varadkar said on Thursday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)